Dioflav is a venotropic and a vascular protector. It is used for:

 OTHER MEDICINES AND DIOFLAV

-No interactions have been reported between diosmin or hesperidin and other medicines, but tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

-DIOFLAV WITH FOOD
+DIOFLAV WITH FOOD AND DRINK

-Take Dioflav with meals.
+You should take Dioflav with meals.

 PREGNANCY AND BREASTFEEDING